 From the Jim Thompson Trailhead, follow the Cibola Pass Trail until you reach a junction in the trail.

+Take a right to veer onto the Jordan Trail.
 Follow this trail until you reach the Devils Kitchen Sinkhole.

 Follow this trail to return back to the parking area.

-Soldiers Pass Road (drivable, 4×4 option)
+Soldier Pass Road (drivable, 4×4 option)

 Want a more-driving, less-hiking route?